we-make-websites/brush/canvas-design-tools/README.md

-# 🧩 Canvas Component Tools
+# 🎨 Canvas Design Tools

-Canvas Component Tools for automating the creation of component files.
+Canvas Designs Tools for converting _tokens.json_ into variables and classes.

 ## 📅 Changelog